😩 Struggling to sleep? ShutEye® might be the answer! 👍

 3. Nuts

 Nuts such as almonds, walnuts, pistachios, and cashews are commonly recommended as healthy sleep food.
-Nuts include melatonin, as well as vital minerals like magnesium and zinc, which are required for a variety of biological functions.
+Nuts are melatonin-rich foods, containing vital minerals like magnesium and zinc, which are required for a variety of biological functions.

 4. Tart cherry juice